peterprescott/lit-review/md/blank.md

 ![Holistic, multilevel, circular causation model of neighbourhoods, after
 @GGalster2019](../fig/GGalster2019_NeighborhoodCausationModel.png){#fig:model}

+Support for Galster's multilevel suggestion is found in the recent work of @LAlessandrettiEtAl2020 on human mobility.
+Previous empirical studies of human mobility [@DBrockmannEtAl2006; @MGonzalezEtAl2008;
+@CSongEtAl2010] had suggested that the data demonstrated that human mobility is scale-free, but Alessandretti shows that

 Galster credits his multilevel model to the inspiration of
 @GSuttles1972, whose "groundbreaking observation that people are